 Yes.
 Everyone should take the July 2019 LSAT.
 Everyone.
 Why?
 Two reasons.

 First, for the July 2019 LSAT (and the July test alone), you can do something unheard of in the LSAT world—you can see your score before you decide whether to keep or to cancel.

 But wait.
 It gets even better.
 The second reason everyone should take the July 2019 LSAT?
 A free retake.
-If you take the July LSAT, get your score back, and decide that you want to cancel it, you’ll get a one-time free retake, as long as you take it again by the end of April 2020.
+If you take the July LSAT, get your score back, and decide that you want to cancel it, you’ll get a one-time free retake, as long as you take it between October 2019 and April 2020, inclusive.

 So, what does this mean for you?
-You’re going to take the July LSAT… But the rest of the details depend on where you are in your LSAT prep.
+You’re going to take the July LSAT—but the rest of the details?
+Those depend on where you are in your LSAT prep.